 Monroe Neighborhood Street Design Plan

-Working with the community to improve safety for walkers, bicyclists and motorists on this neighborhood street that connects downtown Milwaukie with northwest Clackamas County and the Clackamas Town Center
+Complete streets project to improve safety for walkers, bicyclists and motorists on this neighborhood street that connects downtown Milwaukie with northwest Clackamas County and the Clackamas Town Center.

 Walk & Bike the Villages at Mt.
 Hood Planning Project